 What Can I Delete?

-Before this question can be answered, users must know if they are using the automated daily backup that is included with OASIS software.
-For more information, click here.
+Before this question can be answered, users must know if they are using the automated daily backup included with the OASIS software.

 If you are not using daily backups

-Ingen Software recommends considering setting up automatic daily backups.
-For more information, click here.
-Otherwise, it is not recommended that users delete any log files.
-Instead, truncate the log files and save them to an external hard drive.
-For more information, click here.
+First, Ingen Software recommends setting up automatic daily backups.
+Otherwise, users should not delete any log files but truncate them and save them to an external hard drive.

-The reality in a recovery scenario is that we only need a known good, validated copy of the oasis.db file and every AA log file since that copy was made through the current date.
-The database will contain everything from the past AA log files, so as long as we have a known good database from a certain date, the AA logs from that date and before become redundant.
-A recommended policy would be to validate a copy of the backup monthly or quarterly, delete old AA logs from the validated database's last modified date and before.
+The reality in a recovery scenario is that we only need a known, good, validated copy of the oasis.db file and every AA log file since that copy was made through the current date.
+The database will contain everything from the past AA log files, so as long as we have a known good database from a specific date, the AA logs from that date and before become redundant.
+A recommended policy would be to validate a copy of the backup monthly or quarterly and delete old AA logs from the validated database's last modified date and before.

-- Get a copy of the oasis.db file from the oasis_backup folder and save it to an external hard drive or other separate location.
+- Copy the oasis.db file from the oasis_backup folder and save it to an external hard drive or other separate location.

 - Copy this copy to another server or workstation with the server version of OASIS installed.

-- If this copy validates successfully, preserve the original copy on the external hard drive or the separate location and that becomes your known good copy to work from.
+- If this copy validates successfully, preserve the original copy on the external hard drive or in a separate location.
+That will become your known good copy to work from.

-- The copy that was validated is no longer a viable backup itself because it has been started.
+- The validated copy is no longer a viable backup itself because it has been started.
 (The offsets in the log files wouldn't match up.)
 The validation copy can be deleted.

-- All AA logs from the day prior to the the database date and before could be deleted at that point. (ie, if the database shows a date of 12/1/16, you can delete log files from 11/28 and before.)
+- Then, all AA logs from three days before the database date could be deleted.
+(E.g., if the database shows a date of 12/1, you can delete log files from 11/28 and before.)

 - In the event of a database failure, we would attempt to recover from the copy in the oasis_backup folder.
 If this fails, we would go to the known good copy and roll it forward using AA logs.